 Some older films may not have enough inherent resolution to take full advantage of 4K, but it seems like films such as “2001: A Space Odyssey,” which was originally shot in 65 mm, would really be enhanced by a 4K restoration.
 Filmmakers and the entertainment industry are already experimenting with 8K and 16K technology, so I guess my 4K TV will be obsolete in a few years, and we’ll all be having seizures while watching TV, because our brains will no longer be able to handle the amount of data flooding our senses.

-A few weeks ago at Duke Libraries, we had our 5th annual “Screamfest.”
-The event, which occurs on Halloween, is when the David M. Rubenstein Rare Book & Manuscript Library shows off unique holdings related to extrasensory perception, premature burial, 16th century witches, devils (not just blue ones), creepy advertisements, eerie pulp fiction, scary zines and more.
+Every Halloween at Duke Libraries, we have our annual “Screamfest.”
+This is when the David M. Rubenstein Rare Book & Manuscript Library shows off unique holdings related to extrasensory perception, premature burial, 16th century witches, devils (not just blue ones), creepy advertisements, eerie pulp fiction, scary zines and more.
 Attendees sometimes show up in costumes, and there is of course, lots of candy.
 I always eat too much.

-As I was looking through the various materials on display, there was one item in particular that seemed to draw me in.
-In fact, you could say I was compelled to read it, almost as if I was not in control of my actions!
-It’s a simple one-page letter, written in 1949 by Luther M. Schulze, a Lutheran pastor in Washington, D.C., addressed to J.B Rhine, the scientist who founded parapsychology as a branch of psychology, and started the Duke Parapsychology Laboratory, which operated at Duke University from 1930 until the 1960’s.
+When I look through the various materials on display, there is one item in particular that always seems to draw me in.
+In fact, you could say I am compelled to read it, almost as if I am not in control of my actions!
+It’s a simple one-page letter, written in 1949 by Luther M. Schulze, a Lutheran pastor in Washington, D.C., addressed to J.B Rhine, the scientist who founded parapsychology as a branch of psychology, and started the Duke Parapsychology Laboratory, which operated at Duke University from 1935 until the 1960’s.
 Parapsychology is the study of phenomena such as telepathy, clairvoyance, hypnosis, psychokinesis and other paranormal mysteries.

 The letter begins: “We have in our congregation a family who are being disturbed by poltergeist phenomena.
 It first appeared about January 15, 1949.
 The family consists of the maternal grandmother, a fourteen (year) old boy who is an only child, and his parents.
 The phenomena is present only in the boy’s presence.
 I had him in my home on the night of February 17-18 to observe for myself.
 Chairs moved with him and one threw him out.
 His bed shook whenever he was in it.”
 The letter also states that his family says that “words appeared on the boy’s body” and he “has visions of the devil and goes into a trance and speaks in a strange language”